joyeusenoelle/GuideToMastodon/README.md

 Just kidding.

 If someone follows you, they will see your posts on their Home timeline and they will be able to see your followers-only posts.
 If you want, you can limit the people who can follow you by clicking on **Edit profile** and selecting **Lock account**, which will allow you to manually approve and reject people who want to follow you.

+## So if I lock my account, only approved people can see my posts?

+Yes and no.

+With a locked account, you get to approve who can follow you *through the Mastodon interface*.
+This means that only the people you approve will be able to see your **followers-only** posts.
+Your **unlisted** posts will still show up on your profile, and your **public** posts will still show up on your profile and on the local and federated timelines.

+**However.**

+Every Mastodon account (on an unmodified server) also creates RSS and Atom feeds of their public and unlisted posts - i.e. the posts that appear on the account's profile.
+Your RSS feed appears at `https://<your-server>/users/<your-username>.rss`, and your Atom feed is at `https://<your-server>/users/<your-username>.atom` . **Anyone can subscribe to these feeds using an RSS reader to see your public and unlisted posts when you post them.** These feeds don't contain your followers-only or private posts, but you don't get to control who can see them.

+Remember, you can set the default privacy level for your posts under **Preferences > Other > Posting Privacy**.
+If you have a locked account, you might prefer to set that default to followers-only so you have to make an active effort to post an unlisted or public toot.

 ## What if I go over the character limit?